core-wg/senml-spec/draft-jennings-core-senml.md

 ## Units Registry {#sec-units}

-IANA will create a registry of unit symbols.
+IANA will create a registry of SenML unit symbols.
 The primary purpose of this registry is to make sure that symbols uniquely map to give type of measurement.
 Definitions for many of these units can be found in location such as {{NIST811}} and {{BIPM}}.